DetroitJS/intro-slides/PITCHME.md

 ### Other fun meetups

-- Thursday Nov 9, World Usability Day at Grand Circus from [Refresh Detroit](https://www.meetup.com/refreshdetroit/events/243123484/) |
+- Thursday Nov 9, World Usability Day at Grand Circus from [Refresh Detroit](https://www.meetup.com/refreshdetroit/events/243123484/)
-- Monday Nov 13, Exploring Vue.js at Barracuda Networks (Ann Arbor) from [SEM.JS](https://www.meetup.com/SEM-JS/events/244195373/) |
-- Tuesday Nov 14, Let's code together — Intro to functional programming from [Rochester Full Stack](https://www.meetup.com/Rochester-Full-Stack-Meetup/events/242021325/) |
-- Tuesday Nov 21, Hackernest Detroit November Tech Social from [Hackernest](https://www.meetup.com/HackerNestDTW/events/235967805/) |
-- Monday, December 4, STUDY GROUP from [SEM.JS](https://www.meetup.com/SEM-JS/events/243449523/) |

 ---

+- Monday Nov 13, Exploring Vue.js at Barracuda Networks (Ann Arbor) from [SEM.JS](https://www.meetup.com/SEM-JS/events/244195373/)

+---

+- Tuesday Nov 14, Let's code together — Intro to functional programming from [Rochester Full Stack](https://www.meetup.com/Rochester-Full-Stack-Meetup/events/242021325/)

+---

+- Tuesday Nov 21, Hackernest Detroit November Tech Social from [Hackernest](https://www.meetup.com/HackerNestDTW/events/235967805/)
+---

+- Monday, December 4, STUDY GROUP from [SEM.JS](https://www.meetup.com/SEM-JS/events/243449523/)

+---

 ### Code of Conduct

-DetroitJS is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+<p style="font-size:16px">DetroitJS is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of DetroitJS participants in any form.
 Sexual language and imagery is not appropriate for any DetroitJS venue, including talks, workshops, parties, Twitter and other online media.
-DetroitJS participants violating these rules may be sanctioned or expelled from the DetroitJS without a refund at the discretion of the DetroitJS organizers.
+DetroitJS participants violating these rules may be sanctioned or expelled from the DetroitJS without a refund at the discretion of the DetroitJS organizers.</p>

 [Full version](https://detroitjs.com/code-of-conduct)